VaralakshmiBudidi/kpa-form-api/README.md

   Configure your local database URL in .env.

-**4. Run the FastAPI server locally** uvicorn main:app --reload
+**4. Run the FastAPI server locally** uvicorn app.main:app --reload
         (or)
-  python -m uvicorn main:app --reload
+  python -m uvicorn app.main:app --reload
   The API will be available at: http://127.0.0.1:8000

 **5. Test API endpoints**